aashishgarg/aashishgarg.github.io/_posts/blog/2018-07-16-ruby-tricks.md

 ---

 #### Few tricks
-Some of the ruby syntax that I was not using in my regular life.
+Some of the ror syntax that I was not using in my regular life.

 * Hash[...]